symfony/symfony-docs/reference/configuration/framework.rst

 `base_uri`_ or the `scope`_ option when it is defined.
 Non-matching URLs always use default options.

-Each scoped client also define a corresponding named autowiring alias.
+Each scoped client also defines a corresponding named autowiring alias.
-E.g. if you use ``Symfony\Constracts\HttpClient\HttpClientInterface $myApiClient``
-as the type and name of an argument, autowiring will inject the ``my_api.client`` service into your autowired classes.
+If you use for example ``Symfony\Constracts\HttpClient\HttpClientInterface $myApiClient`` as the type and name of an argument, autowiring will inject the ``my_api.client`` service into your autowired classes.